Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Januari 2025 20.27.37 UTC
+- WIB: Jumat, 3 Januari 2025 21.24.09 UTC
-- WITA: Jumat, 3 Januari 2025 21.27.37 UTC
+- WITA: Jumat, 3 Januari 2025 22.24.09 UTC
-- WIT: Jumat, 3 Januari 2025 22.27.37 UTC
+- WIT: Jumat, 3 Januari 2025 23.24.09 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

 Kategori: friendship